mprizzuto/pe-projects-II/es-modules/README.md

 - get the inputs of quantity and price
 	- convert to numbers
 	- require only positive, non-zero values
+- use a reducer function to multiply price array * quantity array

 - function subTotal
 	- returns price * quantity rounded to nearest hundreth and formatted in $ dollar amount